junxit/us-congress-bills-111/metadata.md

 - 2009-12-16 — Motion to reconsider laid on the table Agreed to without objection.
 - 2009-12-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR 12/15/2009 H14903)
 - 2009-12-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR 12/15/2009 H14903)
+- 2009-12-17 — Received in the Senate.
+- 2009-12-24 — Read twice and referred to the Committee on Commerce, Science, and Transportation.